 Types of Contractor's License in Florida

-Contractors practicing general, residential, sheet metal, roofing, AC, mechanical, swimming pools, plumbing, solar, building, underground utility, glass and glazing and pollutant storage activities require a registration or certification permission from the Board.
+Contractors practicing general, residential, sheet metal, roofing, AC, mechanical, swimming pools, plumbing, solar, building, underground utility, glass and glazing, and pollutant storage activities require a registration or certification permission from the Board.

 Swimming Pool Contractors

-The state has one of the most per building ratio of swimming pools in the nation, and for that reason, the Board has created new licenses for contractors engaged in that business.
+The state has one of the highest per building ratio of swimming pools in the nation, and for that reason, the Board has created new licenses for contractors engaged in that business.
 For example, the Board now includes specialties such as pool layout, structural pool design, excavation, trim, pool decking, pool piping, and finishes.
 For these contractor licenses, the state requires a practical test and be at least 18 years old.
-Other information that will be requested relates to the financial performance of the organization, experience, insurances and must pass the state-required test.
+Other information that will be requested relates to the financial performance of the organization, experience, insurances, and must pass the state-required test.

 How to Be a Florida Certified Contractor

 To be a Florida Certified Contractor, you must be able to pass the contractor’s test, provide a proven record of financial stability, and present evidence of your experience for the category in which you wish to be licensed.
 A contractor must have at least four years of field experience in the category being considered, and one of those years has to be acting in a supervisory role.
 This last requirement could be substituted for at least three years of undergraduate credit hours.
-When the contractor wishes to be certified as a building or general contractor, he/she must present evidence of experience in four of these categories:
+When the contractor wishes to be certified as a building or general contractor, they must present evidence of experience in four of these categories: